 Voting by Proxy

 A proxy is a means for a Voting Member to be represented by another person.
-A proxy assignment may be for a specific issue, single meeting or vote, or standing in force until the assignor declares the proxy void.
+A proxy assignment may be for a specific topic, single meeting, and/or vote, or standing in force until the assignor declares the proxy void.

 Notification of proxy assignments must be in writing (e-mail is acceptable).
 A proxy may be used in two forms:

-For a specific, single meeting:
+For a specific topic, single meeting, and or vote:

 Notification shall be in writing to the Entity Chair, Liaison, and Stakeholder Relations in advance of the motion being placed on the floor.